Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Pros:

-• Can be refrigerated for extra cooling power
+- Can be refrigerated for serious cooling power

 Cons:

-• Must be filled and drained (not zero-maintenance)
+- Must be manually filled and drained (not zero-maintenance)

-• Can develop leaks at seams over time
+- Can develop leaks at the seams after two seasons

-Best for: Dogs in very hot climates, heavy dogs who overwhelm gel mats, outdoor use.
+Best for: Dogs in very hot climates, heavy dogs who overwhelm gel mats, and shaded outdoor use.

 5. Chillz Cooling Mat (Best for Travel)